Fast I/O

 digits; however, these incur unnecessary overhead in most competitive

 programming scenarios.
-For higher performance, a java.io.BufferedReader
+For higher performance, a java.io.BufferedReader can be

-used in combination with a java.util.StringTokenizer
+used in combination with a java.util.StringTokenizer.

 BufferedReader br = new BufferedReader(new InputStreamReader(System.in));